Hey. Let me tell you a story of why and how I become a vegetarian and why I had to stop because of my mental health problems.

-I didn’t like the preparation of death animal parts in my hands – so what?
+I didn’t like the preparation of dead animal parts in my hands – so what?

 I made this decision of skipping meat completely at my 17- almost 18 years.

-I suddenly didn’t feel like such outsider anymore.
-I got to meet many other people who were vegetarians or vegans and it made me feel more ” normal” than when I was at highschool.
+I suddenly didn’t feel like such an outsider anymore.
+I got to meet many other people who were vegetarians or vegans and it made me feel more ” normal” than when I was in high school.

 People at uni didn’t find it as strange and were more understanding.

-I practised my vegetarianism for 3-4 years until I was 21 .
+I practiced my vegetarianism for 3-4 years until I was 21.
 My crucial moment was one horrible night that changed everything for me.

-There is also very personal subject of my mental health in next paragraphs.
+There is also a very personal subject of my mental health in the next paragraphs.

 Contains many trigger warnings and it’s probably the most personal segment I’ll ever write.

-I woke up one night feeling strong chest pain.
-I couldn’t breath.
+I woke up one-night feeling strong chest pain.
+I couldn’t breathe.
 I was all alone in my room and I was petrified with fear I’ll die at that moment.

 It was seriously the worst night of my life and I kept reliving it every day after that.